trebloc/breweries_models_and_migrations/README.md

-# Active Record Migrations and Associations Lab
+# Active Record Migrations and Associations Lab - Backend Breweries

 We're going to build a beer app.